 On the left hand side of the Protec Kids headphones there is a child proof dial that lets you adjust the volume output to three different levels.

-There is 84db which is the lowest setting and considered safe for very young children.
+There is 84db which is the lowest setting and considered a safe volume for very young children.
 Next up is 94 decibels which is acceptable for children over 10 and then there is a volume unlimited version just in case you want to have a go yourself.

 Griffin Crayola Headphones